Open Enrollment – Deciding between Medical Insurance Plans [Video]

-It’s open Enrollment season again and time for those big bundles of paperwork with pages and terms that confuse more than they clarify.
+It’s open enrollment season again and time for those big bundles of paperwork with pages and terms that confuse more than they clarify.
 Now I am a financial nerd and I love going through information, but I recognize that not everyone does.
 That said, I do think it’s important that we touch on and review these benefits available to you specifically today.
 We are going to be talking about health insurance because making the right choice here could save you tens of thousands of dollars for you and your family.
-As we are going through health insurance, here are five things I want you to be mindful of when reviewing your employer health options.
+As we are going through health insurance, here are five things I want you to be mindful during open enrollment and when reviewing your employer health options.

 The second thing we want to discuss is your deductible.
 Your deductible is how much you have to pay before the insurance company starts kicking in their share.
 Typically this deductible can range from a couple hundred dollars to a few thousand.
 While you may have a high deductible plan this does not necessarily mean you have a bad plan, typically the higher your deductible is the lower your premium will be as well.
 They are inversely related.
 Now if you have a low deductible it’s very common you have a high premium as well.
 Again not always but it’s typically what we see.